Indianapolis Colts vs. New England Patriots NFL Week 15 Odds, Plays and Insights for December 18, 2021

 Patriots stats and trends

-- In New England's 13 games this season, it has nine wins against the spread.

-- So far this year, the Patriots have been installed as underdogs by a 2.5-point margin or more four times and are 3-1 ATS in those matchups.
+- So far this season, the Patriots have been installed as underdogs by a 2.5-point margin or more four times and are 3-1 ATS in those contests.

 - New England's games this year have hit the over on six of 13 set point totals (46.2%).

-- New England is 7-2 against the spread and 8-1 overall in games when it puts up more than 21.8 points.
+- When New England records more than 21.8 points, it is 7-2 against the spread and 8-1 overall.

-- When New England piles up over 342.1 yards, the team is 4-2 against the spread and 5-1 overall.
+- In games that New England totals more than 342.1 yards, the team is 4-2 against the spread and 5-1 overall.

 - The Patriots have turned the ball over 16 times, 13 fewer times than the Colts have forced turnovers (29).